-EBITDA will have a 75% weighting and Free Cash Flow will have a 25% weighting.
+In 2019, EBITDA has a 75% weighting and Free Cash Flow has a 25% weighting.
 The Committee made this change based on feedback from stockholders who expressed a preference for quantitative financial metrics, especially those tied to operations.
 The EBITDA and Free Cash Flow metric targets are based on the Board approved annual operating plan.
 The Committee also engaged the independent compensation consultant, Meridian, to benchmark the use of modifiers in plans.
 Based on the benchmarking analysis provided by the independent consultant, the Committee decided to include a limited modifier in the plan (limited to -/+ 25%) based on results of strategic initiatives, although the Committee does not expect to use the modifier except in unusual circumstances.
+The modifier was not used in 2019.
 EBITDA and Free Cash Flow are the key components of the STIP plan and are linked to strategy because: (1) EBITDA encompasses sales growth, operating margin performance (including gross margin and cost management) and profitability; and (2) Free Cash Flow relates directly to the Company's operating performance, including the management of working capital.
 Both of those measures are central to the success of our distribution business.